cloudposse/atmos/README.md

 `atmos` provides separation of configuration and code, allowing you to provision the same code into different regions, environments and stages.

-In our example, all the code (Terraform and helmfiles) is in the [projects](example/projects) folder.
+In our example, all the code (Terraform and helmfiles) is in the [components](example/components) folder.

-The centralized configuration (variables for the Terraform and helmfile projects) is in the [config](example/config) folder.
+The centralized configuration (variables for the Terraform and helmfile components) is in the [config](example/config) folder.

 All configuration files are broken down by environments and stages and use the predefined format `$environment-$stage.yaml`.